mmunhall/dumb-cache/README.md

 these two facts, only primitives should be used as the unique key.

 Dumb Cache was developed to solve a particular caching problem and is not likely to be meet everyone's needs.
 There are certainly better caching libraries out there.
-If you need something very simple and your objects have all contain a property with the same name that can be used as a unique key, Dumb Cache make work for you.
+If you need something very simple and each of your objects contains a property with the same name that can be used as a unique key, Dumb Cache make work for you.
 Otherwise... sorry.

 Examples